Awards & Press

 Have you heard of Digital Summit’s Everything: Content conference?
 It’s a one-day content marketing extravaganza, with deep dive sessions covering content marketing engagement and effectiveness.
-Craig Pladson, Sr. Director of Marketing at Ovative/group, was one of the speakers at the event.
-Craig covered a tricky and common question that marketers frequently ask themselves: How do I make the most out of my content marketing spend?
+Ovative/group was one of the speakers at the event.
+We covered a tricky and common question that marketers frequently ask themselves: How do I make the most out of my content marketing spend?

 Know your true Social ROI